M.A. in Cultural Sustainability (M.A.C.S.)

 What Sets Us Apart

-- Interdisciplinary Approach: We draw on applied anthropology, public history, folklore, business, and more to give you a holistic perspective grounded in ethical practice and humanitarian leadership.
+- Interdisciplinary Approach: We believe in an approach that draws on applied anthropology, public history, folklore, business management, and public humanities to give you a holistic perspective grounded in ethical practice and humanitarian leadership.

-- Experienced Faculty: Our instructors are renowned scholars and practitioners who will guide and mentor you.
+- Experienced Faculty: We believe professors and students are co-learners in the production of knowledge and that learning is horizontal.
+Our instructors are renowned scholars and practitioners who will mentor and learn with you.

-- Practical Applications: Students say they immediately apply what they learn to their work, and the management courses automatically enhance their career path options.
+- Practical Applications: We value hands-on education that enhances student readinesss for careers.
+You will immediately apply what you learn to your work, and the management courses will enhance your career path options.

 Why choose Goucher?